How the Croatian alphabet

 The above website lists services, prices, and how to contact.

 I purchased a family tree and a family history of my mother's family from Dr. Vekaric' in 1999.
-At that time the two were collaborating, so Kapetanic' did much of the work on the tree because his expertise is Konavle where my mother's family was from.
+But Kapetanic' did much of the work on the tree because his expertise is Konavle where my mother's family was from.

 The tree cost $500 and the history was approximately $150.
-They went back to around the year 1500.
-I then lived in Dubrovnik for over a year to learn where this information came from and to take photos of some of the documents to include in a book I am writing on this family.
+They went back to around the year 1430.
+I then lived in Dubrovnik for over a year to learn where this information came from and to take photos of some of the documents to include in a book I was writing on this family.
 I went directly to the churches and to the Archives to view these documents.
 I even learned to read a bit of old Italian, Latin, and Croatian; what I couldn't figure out on my own I had translated by a professional.
-In this way I learned a few new things that I will include in this book I am writing, and I came up with some nice illustrations for the book.
+In this way I learned a few new things that I included in the book, and I found some nice illustrations for the book.

 To draw an equivalent, hypothetical situation, let's say your ancestors came from the Jenner family of Cornwall, England, and that the Jenner family had been in Cornwall since at least 1500.
 And now you, a descendant in the States, would like a copy of every piece of information on the Jenner family that exists in Cornwall -- all the tax records, all the census records, all the court records, the land records, the church records (birth/marriage/death), etc. I'm sure you can realize what an extraordinary and expensive task this would be.
 It would require months of your time or a professional's time.